 Uniting Church communities of faith are active in Taree, Chatham, Wingham, Elands, Harrington, Lansdowne and Coopernook.

-In partnership with our local communities, we run the always-welcoming Red Dove Cafe in Taree; a thriving Community Garden at Cundletown; and a popular pop-up Op Shop at Coopernook.
-We offer community welfare services at the Manning Uniting Ministry Centre – as well as through like-minded friends including the Wesley Mission Hub (Taree), Parramatta Mission (Chatham), Uniting (Taree and Old Bar), Manning Valley Neighbourhood Services (Wingham) and the Orange Sky Laundry.
-Our members support a number of community causes and our facilities play host to a diversity of community groups and activities.
+In partnership with our local communities, we run the always-welcoming Red Dove Cafe in Taree; a thriving Community Garden at Cundletown; and a popular pop-up Op Shop and Community Hub at Coopernook.
+We offer welfare services at the Manning Uniting Ministry Centre – as well as through like-minded friends including the Wesley Mission Hub (Taree), Uniting Recovery (home-based mental health support), Uniting NDIS, Uniting @ First Steps Count (child and family services), Manning Valley Neighbourhood Services (Wingham) and the Orange Sky Laundry.
+Our members support a number of community causes and our facilities play host to a diversity of community groups and activities, from AA to U3A.

 Our core mission is connecting: connecting people to God; connecting people to people; and connecting people to community.